 Description: Get and set the date and time of the system.
-To configure an NTP server to define the date and time for the Rack ATS, see "Configure date, time, and daylight savings" on page 116.
+To configure an NTP server to define the date and time for the Rack ATS, see "Configure date, time, and daylight savings" on page 121.

 Option Argument Description -d <"datestring"> Set the current date.
-The format must match the current -f setting. -t <00:00:00> Configure the current time, in hours, minutes, and seconds.
-Use the 24-hour clock format. -f <mm dd="" dd-mmm-yy ="" dd.mm.yyyy ="" mmm-dd-yy ="" yyyy-mm-dd="" yy =""></mm> Select the numerical format in which to display all dates in this user interface.
+The format must match the current $-f$ setting. -t <00:00:00> Configure the current time, in hours, minutes, and seconds.
+Use the 24-hour clock format. -f <mm dd="" yy <br="">dd.mm.yyyy mmm-dd-yy dd-mmm-yy yyyy-mm-dd></mm> Select the numerical format in which to display all dates in this user interface.
 Each letter m (for month), d (for day), and y (for year) represents one digit.
-Single-digit days and months are displayed with a leading zero. - z <time offset="" zone=""></time> Set the difference with GMT in order to specify your time zone.
+Single-digit days and months are displayed with a leading zero. - z <time zone<br="">offset></time> Set the difference with GMT in order to specify your time zone.
 This enables you to synchronize with other people in different time zones.